madminer-tool/madminer-workflow-ml/README.md

 ## Workflow definition
-The workflow specification is composed of 3 hierarchical layers.
+The workflow specification is composed of 4 hierarchical layers.
 From top to bottom:

 1. **Workflow spec:** description of how steps are coordinated.
 2. **Shell scripts:** entry points for each of the steps.
+3. **MLproject rules:** entry point for parametrized steps.
-3. **Python scripts:** set of actions to interact with Madminer.
+4. **Python scripts:** set of actions to interact with Madminer.

 The division into multiple layers is very useful for debugging.
 It provides developers an easy way to test individual steps before testing the full workflow coordination.